 Will My Cat Be Euthanized if I Can’t Afford the Vet Bill?

-Vets are caring professionals that will do anything they can to save your cat.
+Vets are caring professionals who will do anything to save your cat.
 But, unfortunately, they also have a business to run.
 Vets need to charge for their services to cover their overheads.
 If you’re unable to pay for your cat’s treatment, your vet may be unable to help.

 A vet will not euthanize your cat as punishment for an unpaid bill.
 However, when they provide a quote for treating an injury or sickness, you’ll have a crucial decision to make.